 by: Kimberly Davis

-The decision to become a Green Beret is a large one and should be well thought out.
-Green Beret’s are an elite and highly trained group of individuals who have worked hard to be where they are.
-Many different qualities are required of a person in order to make it through the arduous tasks put before them.
-Special Forces training requires maturity, motivation, self-discipline, and most importantly dedication in order to succeed.
+Green Berets are an elite and highly trained group of individuals who have worked hard to be where they are.
+Many different qualities are required of a person to make it through the arduous tasks put before them.

 Special Forces Recruit (18X) Initial Training

-The road to becoming a Green Beret begins with basic training.
-The Special Forces Recruit (18X) will be sent to Ft.
-Benning, GA where he will go through specialized infantry training.
-After the first nine weeks of initial infantry training, he will then begin his Advanced Individual Training (AIT) for infantry as well.
-After successful complete of both basic training and AIT, a soldier will graduate and get a spot for Airborne school.
-Airborne school lasts three weeks and is also done at Ft.
-Benning, GA.
+After the first nine weeks of initial infantry training, he will also begin his Advanced Individual Training (AIT) for infantry.
+After completing basic training and AIT successfully, a soldier will graduate and get a spot for Airborne school.

-Basic Training (Infantry Training Brigade): 9 weeks- Ft.
+Basic Training (Infantry Training Brigade): 9 weeks – Ft.
 Benning, GA

-Advanced Individual Training (Infantry Training- AIT): 4 weeks- Ft.
+Advanced Individual Training (Infantry Training- AIT): 4 weeks – Ft.
 Benning, GA

-Airborne School: 3 weeks- Ft.
+Airborne School: 3 weeks – Ft.
 Benning GA

 Special Operations Preparation Course (SOPC):

-4 weeks- Ft.
+Four weeks – Ft.
 Bragg, NC

-- This preparation course is designed to get 18X’s ready for Special Forces Assessment & Selection (SFAS).
-It is not part of the qualification course and only one week of SOPC is required for an 18X to go into SFAS.
-While most 18X’s receive the full four weeks of SOPC, the number of weeks they end up training can be less depending on when the soldier arrives at Ft.
-Bragg, NC to begin training.
+- While most 18X’s receive the full four weeks of SOPC, the number of weeks they finish training can be less depending on when the soldier arrives at Ft.
+Bragg, NC, to begin training.

 Special Forces Qualification Course (SFQC)

-The Special Forces Qualification Course (SFQC) consists of a number of training exercises that are vital for a future Special Forces soldier to have.
 There are five phases to complete before a soldier graduates and is awarded the Green Beret and the Special Forces tab.
-The approximate length of training for the SFQC varies depending on what the soldier’s language and MOS assignment are.
-MOS training will take place during Phase III and language training comes next during Phase IV.
-All training for the SFQC will be at Ft.
-Bragg, NC.
+The approximate length of training for the SFQC varies depending on the soldier’s language and MOS assignment.

-Phase I- approx. 3 weeks
+Phase I – approx. three weeks

 Special Forces Assessment & Selection (SFAS): 3 weeks

-- If a soldier is not selected to continue onto the next phase of the SFQC, he is either sent to another duty station to serve in either an infantry or Airborne unit (18X) or he is sent back to his original duty station (prior service).
-Regardless of whether or not the soldier is prior service or an 18X, most men receive an invitation to try out for Special Forces again at a later date.
+- If a soldier is not selected to continue onto the next phase of the SFQC, he is either sent to another duty station to serve in an infantry or Airborne unit (18X), or he is sent back to his original duty station (prior service).

-Phase II- approx. 13 weeks
+Phase II – approx. 13 weeks

 - Common Leader Training (CLT): 2 weeks